 If you change the type of food that you handle, this may alter the class of your food business.

-Starting a new food business has more information on the recommended steps to follow before you start a food business, including food premise plans assessment, food safety programs and food safety supervisors.
+Starting a new food business has more information on the recommended steps to follow before you start a food business, including food premises plans assessment, food safety programs and food safety supervisors.

 Class 1 food premises